-It’s no secret that I had a hard time figuring out what study methods worked best for me.
+It’s no secret that I had a hard time figuring out what study methods worked best for me while preparing for the CPA exam.
 I went from not studying hard enough to locking myself away like a crazy person.
 It really wasn’t until I got myself organized and made some plans, that I started passing.
-These are a few things I learned on my way that made my life a lot easier and finally got me my license.
+These are a few things I learned on my way that made my life a lot easier and helped me get my CPA license.

 The best advice I can give is to make a plan and stick to it.
 In college, I was one of those students who could start studying two days before a big exam and pass no problem.
 Cramming for CPA exams?
 Not possible.
 It’s all about actually learning and understanding concepts rather than memorizing the material (who knew!).
 So when the time came to start studying I would map out a plan to study so many chapters and review so many questions in one week up until my exam date.
 And I would try to leave at least one week before the test for final review.
 Schedule your exam as soon possible so you actually have that end date in mind.

 Be as flexible as you can with your schedule because things can happen that are out of your control.
 So instead of planning day by day, I planned it by weekdays (at least 2 hours) and weekends (6-8 hours a day) separately.
 I learned that if I planned day by day and I couldn’t complete it (let’s face it, there are those days when you just can’t study or nothing seems to stick) then I felt like I was already failing.
 By breaking study time down to increments (but not micromanaging) it was a lot less overwhelming and it felt like I was achieving goals every week.
 Planning is also important in finding the test prep that’s perfect for you and within your budge.
 When the time comes for you to pick a CPA Review course, make sure you save your bank account by using one of our CPA discount coupon codes.

 2. Find The Best CPA Study Method That Works For You